Cambridge North railway station: Opening

 Originally planned to open in December 2015, it was later intended that the interior fit-out of the station take place between October 2016 and February 2017.
-On New Year's Eve 2016, new signalling and a crossover for the bay platform was installed.
-The infrastructure was authorised for passenger use by April 2017 and the station's opening and first timetabled passenger services went ahead on 21 May 2017.
+On New Year's Eve 2016, new signalling and a crossover for the bay platform were installed.
+The infrastructure was authorised for passenger use by April 2017, and the station's opening and first timetabled passenger services went ahead on 21 May 2017.
 Approximately 320,000 passengers used the station in its first 12 months of operation.